Popular Matchings in Complete Graphs

 Consider a complete graph $G = (V,E)$ on $n$ vertices where each vertex ranks all other vertices in a strict order of preference.
 Such a graph is called a {\em roommates} instance with complete preferences.
-The problem of computing a stable matching in $G$ is a classical and well-studied problem.
+The problem of computing a stable matching in $G$ is classical and well-studied.
 Recall that a matching $M$ is stable if there is no {\em blocking pair} with respect to $M$, i.e., a pair $(u,v)$ where both $u$ and $v$ prefer each other to their respective assignments in $M$.

 Stable matchings need not always exist in a roommates instance.
 For example, the instance given in Fig.~\ref{fig:nosm} on 4 vertices $d_0,d_1,d_2,d_3$ has no stable matching.
-(Here $d_0$'s top choice is $d_1$, then $d_2$, and finally $d_3$, and so on.)
+(Here $d_0$'s top choice is $d_1$, second choice is $d_2$, and last choice is $d_3$, and similarly for the other vertices.)

 Irving~\cite{Irv85} gave an efficient algorithm to decide if $G$ admits a stable matching or not.
 In this paper we consider a notion that is more relaxed than stability: this is the notion of {\em popularity}.
-For any vertex $u$, a ranking over neighbors can be extended naturally to a ranking over matchings as follows: $u$ prefers matching $M$ to matching $M'$ if (i)~$u$ is matched in $M$ and unmatched in $M'$ or (ii)~$u$ is matched in both and $u$ prefers $M(u)$ to $M'(u)$.
+For any vertex $u$, a ranking over neighbors can be extended naturally to a ranking over matchings as follows: $u$ prefers matching $M$ to matching $M'$ if (i)~$u$ is matched in $M$ and unmatched in $M'$ or (ii)~$u$ is matched in both and it prefers its partner in $M$ to its partner in $M'$.
 For any two matchings $M$ and $M'$, let $\phi(M,M')$ be the number of vertices that prefer $M$ to $M'$.

 \begin{definition} Let $M$ be any matching in $G$. $M$ is {\em popular} if $\phi(M,M') \ge \phi(M',M)$ for every matching $M'$ in $G$. \end{definition}